Master of Education

 The 12 elective hours can be used to tailor the program to your interests by choosing courses that appeal to you personally or to add-on another endorsement.
 Milligan offers endorsements in PreK-3, PreK-3 Special Education, K-6, 4-8 Middle Grades, 7-12 Secondary, and K-12 art, music, theatre, French, Spanish, and physical education.
 Some add-ons may require more than 12 elective credits.
 Click here for a schedule chart of programs.
 Also see the Catalog for curriculum details.

-You can finish the 36-credit hour program in 20 months beginning in the fall semester, or complete it one or two courses at a time as your schedule allows.
+You can finish the 36-credit hour program in 20 months beginning in the fall semester, start during any semester and complete it one or two courses at a time as your schedule allows.

 The Advanced program is offered through a hybrid of online and on-campus options.